pncln/OpenFFD/readme.md

 #### Unified FFD Panel

-The GUI features a unified FFD panel that allows switching between standard and hierarchical FFD modes:
+The graphical user interface contains an FFD panel that enables users to shift between standard and hierarchical FFD modes:

-- **Standard FFD Mode**: Configure control point dimensions, margins, and custom bounds
-- **Hierarchical FFD Mode**: Configure base dimensions, hierarchy depth, subdivision factors, and custom bounds
+The user interface includes a standard FFD Mode that allows users to adjust control point dimensions alongside margins and custom bounds.
+The Hierarchical FFD Mode contains configuration options for base dimensions and hierarchy depth as well as subdivision factors and custom bounds.

 #### Key GUI Features

-- **Mesh Loading**: Support for all mesh formats with automatic zone detection
-- **Zone Extraction**: UI for listing and extracting specific zones and boundaries
-- **Interactive 3D View**: Rotate, pan, and zoom with color-coded levels for hierarchical FFD
+The application accepts all mesh formats which automatically detect zones during loading.
+A user interface lets users view and extract particular zones together with their boundaries.
+The application features an interactive 3D viewer that enables users to rotate and pan while zooming between levels of hierarchical FFD through color coding.
-- **Custom Bounds**: Set precise control box dimensions in both FFD modes
+The application enables users to specify exact control box dimensions in both Standard and Hierarchical FFD modes.
-- **Export Options**: Export FFD configurations in various formats for optimization frameworks
-- **Parallel Processing**: Configure parallel processing parameters for large meshes
+The application provides multiple export options that allow users to save FFD configurations for optimization frameworks.
+The system interface lets users adjust parallel processing parameters when working with extensive mesh data.

 #### OpenFOAM Integration

-The GUI supports direct integration with OpenFOAM:
+The software interface enables seamless integration with OpenFOAM functionality.

-1. **Export for sonicFoamAdjoint**: Format FFD for use with the adjoint solver
+1. Users can export FFD for sonicFoamAdjoint solver applications.
-2. **Sensitivity Mapping**: Map adjoint sensitivities to FFD control points
+The system creates mappings between FFD control points and adjoint sensitivity values.
-3. **Shape Optimization**: Configure FFD for supersonic flow shape optimization
+The system enables FFD setup for supersonic flow-based shape optimization applications.

 #### Parallel Processing Options